seankmartin/made-mistakes-gatsby/src/pages/about.md

 path: /about/
 date: 2020-05-26
 last_modified_at: 2020-05-26T15:03:14
-excerpt: 'Sean K. Martin is a PhD student in Trinity College Dublin studying Neuroscience.'
+excerpt: 'Sean K. Martin is a mathematician, computer scientist, and neuroscientist living in Zurich, Switzerland.'
 image: ../images/profile_cowboy.jpg
 ---